natcap/invest.users-guide/source/seasonal_water_yield.rst

 Watersheds / subwatersheds
 --------------------------

-To delineate watersheds, we provide the InVEST tool DelineateIT, which is relatively simple yet fast and has the advantage of creating watersheds that might overlap, such as watersheds draining to several dams on the same river.
+To delineate watersheds, we provide the InVEST tool DelineateIt, which is relatively simple yet fast and has the advantage of creating watersheds that might overlap, such as watersheds draining to several dams on the same river.
 See the User Guide chapter for DelineateIt for more information on this tool.
 Watershed creation tools are also provided with GIS software, as well as some hydrology models.
 It is recommended that you delineate watersheds using the DEM that you are modeling with, so the watershed boundary corresponds correctly to the topography.

 Alternatively, a number of watershed maps are available online, e.g. HydroBASINS: https://hydrosheds.org/.
 Note that if watershed boundaries are not based on the same DEM that is being modeled, results that are aggregated to these watersheds are likely to be inaccurate.